Tatsuya-Nonogaki/Scratch/README_export-ADData_devel.md

 ##### Note about `-FixGroup` mode

-`-FixGroup` enables a special post-import operation to set the `ManagedBy` property on groups using a provided GroupFile.
+`-FixGroup` enables a special post-import operation to set the `ManagedBy` property on groups, using the same GroupFile as in the import step.
 This is necessary because `ManagedBy` typically references user objects, which must already exist in the target AD.
 This mode does not create or remove any groups or users—it only updates the `ManagedBy` property for existing groups, mapping references according to the `-DNPath`, and advanced options (such as `-TrimOU`, `-NoUsersContainer`, etc.).

 - `-FixGroup` is mutually exclusive with user/group import modes.
 - Requires a valid `-GroupFile` (prompted if omitted).